 Teeth get stained because they are constantly being used.
 We use our teeth all day long, whether eating, drinking, smoking or even engaging in conversation.
 Additionally, as we get older, our teeth tend to show their age.
 Many things we consume can cause our teeth to stain, including coffee, soda, tea, tobacco, and even many sauces such as soy sauce, tomato sauces, and more.
 We can remove the stains, whiten your teeth and give them a beautiful look.

 Can whitening remove the stains from fluorosis or tetracycline?

 Teeth whitening may not be effective on teeth that have been stained from fluorosis or tetracycline.
-Consult with Dr. Charles Michael or Dr. Charles Spalding for more information on your specific situation, but teeth whitening can be unpredictable in its results and is often assumed to not be helpful in those situations.
+Consult with Dr. Charles Spalding or Dr. Shannon Spalding for more information on your specific situation, but teeth whitening can be unpredictable in its results and is often assumed to not be helpful in those situations.

 For more information on teeth whitening, contact our Anchorage office, our staff is happy to answer your questions and assist you in scheduling an appointment.
 (907) 276-7366

 Home | About Us | Services | Patient Information | Contact | Dental Blog | Products | FAQ | Office Policy | Forms | Patient Login | Dental Videos | Preventive Dental Care | Cosmetic Procedures | Restorative Dental Care | Dental Implants | For Kids | Charles Spalding, DMD | Charles Michael, DDS | Meet the Team | Testimonials | Our Technology